system-ui/theme-ui/packages/theme-ui/README.md

 [size]: https://flat.badgen.net/bundlephobia/minzip/theme-ui

-Built for white-labels, themes, and other applications where customizing colors, typography, and layout are treated as first-class citizens
-Interoperable,
-and based on the System UI [Theme Specification][], Theme UI is intended to work in a variety of applications, libraries, and other UI components.
+Built for white-labels, themes, and other applications where customizing colors, typography, and layout are treated as first-class citizens and based on the System UI [Theme Specification][], Theme UI is intended to work in a variety of applications, libraries, and other UI components.
 Colors, typography, and layout styles derived from customizable scales and design tokens, help you build UI rooted in constraint-based design principles.

 - Styled system without creating components
-- First class support for the css prop
+- First class support for the `css` prop
 - Style [MDX][] content with a simple, expressive API
 - Use [Typography.js][] themes
 - Works with virtually any UI component library